What Counts as Information?

 Clark realized that rhythm alone might be enough to reconstruct words.
 He was right.
 The phenomenon would later be called “residual intelligibility.”

 SIGSALY was redesigned to mask timing patterns.
 The fix added more equipment.
 More weight.
 More complexity.
-All to hide something no one had thought to protect.
+All to hide the rhythm of Churchill’s speech.

 The Beeping Safe